Cladoniaceae: Development

 The development of several Cladoniaceae genera have been studied in detail, although the interpretation of results has sometimes been controversial.
-For example, two 1970 studies by Hans Jahns explored the development of fruiting bodies in Cladonia, significant for understanding the taxonomy and phylogeny within the Cladoniaceae.
+For example, two 1970 studies by Hans Jahns explored the development of fruiting bodies in Cladonia, important for understanding the taxonomy and phylogeny within the Cladoniaceae.
 This work revealed two distinct ontogenetic types based on the formation of generative tissue and its role in developing the characteristic podetium of Cladonia species.
 This generative tissue, originating in the thallus horizontalis and growing vertically, is crucial for forming the podetium.
 The study identified variability within species, showing that different species can have more than one ontogenetic type, challenging previous assumptions about the uniformity of development patterns within the genus.
 This demonstrated variability had implications for the taxonomy and phylogenetic relationships within Cladoniaceae, suggesting a complex evolution of reproductive structures that did not strictly align with previously conceived taxonomic groupings.

 Cladoniaceae species begin development with the formation of a prothallus – a fungal layer upon which an alga-containing thallus will develop.
 It comprises the hyphae from the germination of an ascospore.
 After the protothallus contacts the alga, lichenisation begins with the development of small squamules (scale-like thallus segments) that make up the primary thallus, which is squamulose (scaly) or crustose (crustose-like).
 The secondary thallus consists of vertical structures that are shrubby and hollow, although they can be solid in rare cases.
 If these structures are made of generative tissue, they are called podetia; when they are made of vegetative tissue, they are called pseudopodetia.
 The morphology of these structures determines to a large part the taxonomy of the Cladoniaceae, which can range from simple to complex branching patterns.
 Cladonia minisaxicola, found in the mountains of Bahia (Brazil) is the only species in that large genus that is completely crustose and does not develop podetia.